henkelmax/modrepo/docs/minecraft/voicechat/faq.md

   },
   {
     question: "Does this work with Mohist/Arclight/Magma/Cardboard or any other hybrid server?",
-    answer: `We generally don't provide support any hybrid servers.
+    answer: `We generally don't provide support for any hybrid servers.
 For more information read <a href="https://essentialsx.net/do-not-use-mohist.html">this</a>.`, },
   {
     question: "Are custom clients like Feather or Lunar supported?",